lorin/tla-prophecy/README.md

-# Prophecy variables in TLA+
+# Herlihy & Wing: Prophecy variables in TLA+

-**Note: work in progress**

 Refinement mappings are a technique developed by Leslie Lamport to prove that a lower-level specification faithfully implements a higher level specification.

-Herlihy and Wing demonstrated that refinement mapping doesn't work in general.
+Herlihy and Wing demonstrated that refinement mapping doesn't work in general by providing an example implementation of a linearizable queue where no refinement mapping exists.
 Lamport and Abadi later proposed the concept of prophecy variables as a technique to resolve the problems in refinement mapping revealed by Herlihy and Wing.

+In the paper [Auxiliary Variables in TLA+][aux], Lamport and Mertz note that:

+> This same idea of modifying the high-level specification to avoid adding a
+> prophecy variable to the algorithm can be applied to the queue
+> example of Herlihy and Wing

-In order to learn how prophecy variables work, I used prophecy variables to define a refinement example for the specific example provided by Herlihy and Wing.
+However, as an exercise in learning how prophecy variables work, I used prophecy variables to define a refinement example for the queue example provided by Herlihy and Wing.

-I found the [Prophecy.tla](Prophecy.tla) module from at [Disalog-ICS-NJU/tlaplus-lamport-projects][prophfile] project.
+I use the [Prophecy.tla](Prophecy.tla) module presented in Lamport and Mertz, taken from the [Disalog-ICS-NJU/tlaplus-lamport-projects][prophfile] project.
-This module is documented in the paper [Auxiliary Variables in TLA+][aux] by Lamport and Mertz.

 [prophfile]: https://github.com/Disalg-ICS-NJU/tlaplus-lamport-projects/blob/master/learning-tlaplus/Hengfeng-Wei/learning-tlaplus-papers/AuxiliaryVariables-Lamport/auxiliary/Prophecy.tla
 [aux]:  http://lamport.azurewebsites.net/pubs/pubs.html#auxiliary